![]() Kria™ Rebuilding Application Docker Containers Tutorial |

 Introduction¶

-This tutorial provides the steps required to rebuild Docker containers for Kria SOM.
-Developer can build individual application images, but a full set of Docker files are provided to build the example Docker images in Kria Docker git repo.
+This tutorial provides the steps required to rebuild Docker containers for the Kria SOM.
+You can build the individual application images, but a full set of Docker files are provided to build the example Docker images in the Kria Docker git repo.

 There are two Docker images used to rebuild Docker containers.
 They make use of a Docker incremental build approach to reduce final image size.

 The kria-developer Docker image can be found on Docker hub.
-It contains all the development libraries user needs to build against.
+It contains all the development libraries you needs to build against.

-The kria-runtime Docker image is a subset of the kria-developer Docker image, it can also be found on Docker hub.
-It contains only the runtime library dependencies, thus is a smaller footprint base image by which to install a pre-built app.
+The kria-runtime Docker image is a subset of the kria-developer Docker image; it can also be found on Docker hub.
+It contains only the runtime library dependencies, thus is a smaller footprint base image to install a pre-built app.

 Requirement¶

-The Docker container can be rebuilt on target (Kria SOM) or on a host machine.
-If rebuilding on a host machine, it must be a ARM-based CPU.
+The Docker container can be rebuilt on target (the Kria SOM) or on a host machine.
+If rebuilding on a host machine, it must be a Arm®-based processor.

 Steps to Build¶